A Relational Program Logic with Data Abstraction and Dynamic Framing: Remarks on case studies

 Finally, Why3 generates many proof obligations about the state being well formed, which is actually guaranteed by type-checking of source programs.
 The obligations are simple to prove but it is still one more thing to do.
+It should be possible to eliminate these through more sophisticated use of Why3's abstraction mechanisms.
 In BoogiePL these pointless obligations could be avoided using ``free requires/ensures'', and we could achieve the same effect using Why3 assumptions instead of type invariants; but the latter make it easier to read the generated WhyML.

 Why3 records sessions in order to replay the user's choices of provers and tactics to apply.
 Replaying the sessions for our big case studies takes on the order of an hour or more of prover time, though clock time is a little faster owing to parallelism.
 The smaller examples take minutes or less.
 Less time would be needed if we used assumptions to avoid pointless checks about states being well formed.
 Significantly more automation could be achieved if Why3 enabled scripting of routine choices of tactics.